-David A Ward and Richard L. Webb, Jr. Estate Planning and Settlement Attorneys Profile Ward & Webb, P.C., serves the legal needs of clients throughout New Hampshire and Vermont for planning and settling estates.
+Richard L. Webb, Jr. and David A Ward Estate Planning and Settlement Attorneys About the Authors Ward & Webb P.C., serves the legal needs of clients throughout New Hampshire and Vermont for planning, settling and preserving estates.
 It is the only work we do.
-We are experienced local professionals, with offices in Keene and Brattleboro.
-We also are members of the National Network of Estate Planning Attorneys and the National Academy of Elder Law Attorneys.
+We are experienced local professionals, each with over 25 years experience.
+Much of that experience comes from helping senior citizens, their families, and their caregivers.
 Attorney David A. Ward grew up in the Monadnock Region.
-A graduate of Clark University and Rutgers University School of Law-Camden, he has practiced law since 1979.
+A graduate of Clark University and Rutgers University School of Law-Camden, he has practiced Monadnock Senior Resources About The Authors law since 1979.
 He was joined in 1987 by Attorney Richard L. Webb, Jr., a graduate of Phillips Exeter Academy, Haverford College and Georgetown University Law Center, who began his legal practice in Washington, DC, in 1978.
-Professional affiliations include the American Bar Association, (Probate and Trust Law Section), New England Forum, Inc., New Hampshire Bar Association, (Elder Law, Estate Planning and Probate Section), Vermont Bar Association and the Connecticut Valley Estate Planning Council.
-Monadnock Senior Resources Monadnock Senior Resources Acknowledgements We offer our thanks and acknowledge contributions of Adam Ward for his intensive research and summarization of book entries; Betty Tuininga for graphic design, production, proofreading, and photography; Owen Houghton and James Beeler for contribution of articles; Martha Bauman who has supported our project and offered advice as a leader in the Monadnock Senior Advocates; and others who have made this project a reality.
+They are members of various national professional organizations, including the National Academy of Elder Law Attorneys, Sunbridge Legacy Network, and WealthCounsel.
+They also are members of the New Hampshire Bar Association (Elder Law, Estate Planning & Probate Law Section) and the Vermont Bar Association (Elder Law Section, and Probate & Trust Law Section).
+Monadnock Senior Resources Acknowledgements We offer our thanks and acknowledge contributions of Adam Ward for his intensive research and summarization of book entries; Betty Tuininga for graphic design, production, proofreading, and photography; Owen Houghton and James Beeler for contribution of articles; Martha Bauman who has supported our project and offered advice as a leader in the Monadnock Senior Advocates; and others who have made this project a reality.